INTERACTION WITH ATV VEHICLES

 The beaver activity on the north end of the East Side Trail has dropped off and so has the water level.
 The trail is drier now than it has been in some time, but still can be wet if a lot of drainage is underway off the ridges.

 Both the Wilderness Link between Dixville Peak and Mt.
 Gloriette and the Table Rock Link between the Balsams Ski Resort summit and Table Rock have some soggy ground in places when the heavens don’t cooperate.

 The Deadwater Trail south of the junction with the Dead Water Loop Road can be a bear to get through these days.
 And the low spot just west of Third Connecticut Lake near the border is notoriously wet underfoot for nearly 40 feet.

 SIGN KIOSKS SET OUT

 As you trek along, you’ll come across a number of two-legged sign kiosks with roofing.
-These are in place and new ones will be installed this year, as well.
-During the summer, these kiosks will be outfitted with stunning Cohos Trail graphics that feature the sensational work of local photographers.
+We have more in the plans but check out the stunning Cohos Trail graphics that feature the sensational work of local photographers.